mircopergreffi/pyd01/revisions/rev1.0/README.md

   - GND

 ## Buzzer
 On the board is present one buzzer.
-It is a passive piezo-electric buzzer with the appropriate driving circuit.
+It is a passive piezo-electric buzzer with the appropriate driving circuit on-board.
 It is capable of reproducing tones up to 4kHz.

 ## GPIOs